Poynton: Media

+The Poynton Post and regional Manchester Evening News are the town's local newspapers.

 Education

 Education in Poynton is now run by Cheshire East Council; it was formerly run by Cheshire County Council.
 Given the proximity to the border, some parents choose to have their children educated in Stockport.

 There are 5 primary schools and Poynton High School.
 After secondary school, young residents can attend Poynton High School's sixth form or colleges nearby such as Aquinas College, Marple College or Macclesfield College.